python/cpython/Doc/library/threading.rst

 Once the thread's activity is started, the thread is considered 'alive'.
 It stops being alive when its :meth:`run` method terminates -- either normally, or by raising an unhandled exception.
-The :meth:`isAlive` method tests whether the thread is alive.
+The :meth:`is_alive` method tests whether the thread is alive.

 Other threads can call a thread's :meth:`join` method.
 This blocks the calling